Nutrition and Dietetics

 Undergraduate Courses for Graduate Credit

-The study and application of nutritional assessment techniques, nutrition care planning methodologies, interviewing and counseling skills, and medical nutrition therapy for common medical conditions.
-Prerequisite: N&D 245 and PPT 301.
+An evidence-based study and application of the nutrition care process.
+This includes nutritional assessment techniques, pathophysiology in disease, and medical nutrition therapy for common medical conditions.
+Prerequisite: N&D 325 and PPT 301.
 F.